 Activated charcoal is made from natural sources, and it’s used medicinally for major conditions, like poisoning and overdoses.
 It’s also a natural way to cleanse the body of chemicals that build up over time and deplete your health.

 What Is Activated Charcoal?

-In addition, it’s used to reduce bloating and gas, lower cholesterol, treat bile flow problems safely during pregnancy (intrahepatic cholestasis) and even prevent hangovers.
-Research even shows that activated charcoal works better than stomach pumping (called gastric lavage) in some situations.
+In addition, it’s used to reduce bloating and gas, lower cholesterol, treat bile flow problems safely during pregnancy (intrahepatic cholestasis), and even prevent hangovers.
+Research also shows that activated charcoal works better than stomach pumping (called gastric lavage) in some situations.

 So, how does activated charcoal work?
 It works by trapping toxins and chemicals in its millions of tiny pores.
 However, it’s not typically a remedy for the ingestion of corrosive poisons like petroleum, alcohol, lye or acids.

 It doesn’t absorb the toxins.
 Instead, it works through the chemical process of adsorption.
 In the body, absorption is the reaction of elements, including nutrients, chemicals and toxins, soaked up and assimilated into the bloodstream.
 Adsorption is the chemical reaction where elements bind to a surface.

 The porous surface of activated charcoal has a negative electric charge that causes positive-charged toxins and gas to bond with it.
 These nooks and crannies that enhance toxin elimination inside the body are the result of a heating process, which is what allows the charcoal’s “activation.”